-It's absolutely fine to come up with some original words or write some poetry if you're a budding writer.
-Just remember, if you're writing about the person or their life, that the eulogy is best reserved for in-depth words and stories relating to the person - stick to words that offer some sort of comfort and empathy rather than anecdotes when it comes to funeral readings.
+It's absolutely fine to come up with some original words or write some poetry if you'd like to.
+Just remember, if you're writing about the person or their life, that the eulogy is best reserved for in-depth words and stories relating to the person - stick to words that offer some sort of comfort and empathy rather than anecdotes when it comes to poems and readings for funerals.

 Can there be more than one funeral reading?

 If you've got multiple family members or friends who would like to say something, then it's acceptable to have several shorter funeral readings rather than one long funeral reading.
 If you've found the perfect reading but it's on the longer side, then you can always get readers to recite alternate verses or break up the reading amongst the group.

 Do funeral readings have to be religious?

 A funeral reading does not have to be religious.
 It's best to check with your place of worship or your religious leader to see what the recommendations are, but many faiths are open about what kind of readings can take place at a funeral.
 If the person’s funeral is taking place at a non-religious facility or isn’t following any sort of structure from a religious point of view, then you won’t need to worry about the content being religious.

 Anyone is welcome to read at a funeral.
 Although a religious leader, minister or officiant may end up doing most of the speaking throughout the ceremony (unless you opt for a Simplicity attended funeral, which means anyone can conduct or lead the funeral ceremony), it's common for a relative, friend or loved one to read a few words.
 Popular funeral readings and funeral poems can offer consolation, empathy, comfort and remembrance, but there aren't any limits on the content or who does the reading.